taeyzzz/react-redux-scss-boilerplate/README.md

+# Branch react-boilerplate

+- react redux scss boilerplate with webpack 3

-how to use
+# how to use

-1. npm i
-2.change config
+- yarn
-3.npm start
+- npm start

-todo

-1.add hot reload